And craft can be learned.

 — Joe Lichtenstein

-Logeion works with a small number of senior leaders
+Logeion works with a limited number of senior leaders each year

 joe@logeion.co.uk